Psycho-Oncology and Health-Related Quality of Life

 Funding: German Cancer Aid

-Head of project: PD Dr. Friederike Kendel (Charité), PD Dr. Dorothee Speiser (Charité), Prof. Dr. Markus Feufel (TU Berlin)
+Head of project: Prof. Dr. Friederike Kendel (Charité), PD Dr. Dorothee Speiser (Charité), Prof. Dr. Markus Feufel (TU Berlin)

 Research assistants: Stephanie Häring, Christine Olbrich, Alina Rörig